- When Cancer Comes Back: Cancer Recurrence

 - What happens if treatment is no longer working?

 - How do people cope emotionally when cancer recurs?

 When cancer comes back it can be devastating for you and the people closest to you.
 The medical work-up is difficult and all of the emotions you had when you were first diagnosed can resurface – and might be even stronger this time.
 You might feel more cautious, guarded, and less hopeful than ever before.
 You may be disappointed in your body and your healthcare team.
 Many issues and questions come with cancer recurrence.
 Here are some of the more common ones.

 Is it a recurrence or a new cancer?

 “I had breast cancer.
-Now they say I have liver cancer?
+Now they say I have cancer in my liver.
 How is that related to breast cancer?
 Is this a recurrence?”